Do you know what happens at 7:25am, on February 2? Your preschooler will know after reading some of these fun Groundhog Day books below.

 Groundhug Day by Anne Marie Pace

-Groundhug Day is a clever, sweet book about friends, that can be read for both Groundhogs day and Valentines Day.
+Groundhug Day is a clever, sweet book about friends, that can be read for both Groundhog Day and Valentine’s Day.
 Moose is throwing a Valentine’s Day party but if Groundhog sees his shadow he’ll go back to bed and miss the party.
-All of Groundhogs friends try to come up with ways to keep him from seeing his shadow.
-While unsuccessful in their attempt, they do discover Groundhog is actually afraid of his shadow.
-They all end up spending a fun day together outside exploring shadows.
+All of Groundhog’s friends try to come up with ways to keep him from seeing his shadow.
+While unsuccessful in their attempt, they discover Groundhog is actually afraid of his shadow.
+They all end up spending a fun day together outside exploring shadows to help him get over his fear.

 Substitute Groundhog by Pat Miller